Planning a

 6. DC and AC lights with stands and umbrellas.

-7. Stereo audio mixer.
+7. Stereo audio mixers.

 8. Fluid head tripod.